AdamSobieski/Planning/README.md

 public predicate bool P1[Agent x, Widget y];
 ```

-Exploring how predicates might be represented in .NET assemblies or Java JARs, one might base a syntax on the concept of [_extension members_](https://devblogs.microsoft.com/dotnet/csharp-exploring-extension-members/):
+Exploring how predicates might be represented in .NET assemblies or Java JARs, one might base a syntax on the concept of C# 14's [_extension members_](https://devblogs.microsoft.com/dotnet/csharp-exploring-extension-members/):

 ```
 public predicate bool P2[this State state, Agent x, Widget y]